-Yet despite that progress, even the most progressive organizations aren't seeing the Talent Management outcomes they originally expected.
+Yet despite that progress, even the most progressive organizations aren't seeing the talent management outcomes they originally expected.
 Some of most basic processes - goal-setting, coaching - aren't being executed with the quality and consistency needed.
-Talent production processes remain slow and inefficient.
+Talent review and development processes remain slow and ineffective.

-Our experience with clients across industries and geographies shows us that the challenge to successfully execute Talent Management doesn't lie with process design or training.
+Our experience with clients across industries and geographies shows us that the challenge to successfully execute talent management doesn't lie with process design or training.
 It exists at a more fundamental level.

-While companies have designed simpler processes and enrolled their CEO, they've failed to answer a key question for their leaders: Why Should I?
+While companies have designed simpler processes and engaged their CEO, they've failed to answer a key question for their leaders: Why Should I?